oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 Then the current expression is replaced the sign changed one.

+#### pow10
+Plugin that multiplies the current operand by `10^x`.

+It exposes the command `pow10`, that will insert the expression `10^` at the current position when invoked.
+The insertion context is taken into account, and depending on what is present at the target position, the expression to insert will be adapted.

+Basically, 3 solutions are possible:
+- simply replace the current expression with `10^`
+- insert the shorter version at the current position: `10^`
+- insert the longer version at the current position: `*10^`

+The choice of the solution is based on the context:
+- empty expression or `0`, should be replaced by the shorter version
+- the current position already contains operator or this is the start of a sub-expression, insert the shorter version
+- the current position requires an operator to properly link to the added expression, insert the longer version

 ## Known issues and drawbacks
 Thanks to the numbers representation engine, the calculator is able to give a good computation precision.
 However, due to the nature of computation, some known